 Learn more about your investments.
 The more you learn and the more you know, the better you’ll be able to make wise investing decisions.

 One way is to use the Public app.
 Public has no minimums and no fees, and they don’t rely on Payment For Order Flow.
 PFOF is when a company receives compensation for directing trades to a particular market maker.
-(It’s what spurred a Congressional hearing about Robinhood’s involvement in GameStop trades – or lack thereof – during the superheated trading in January 2021.)
+(It’s what spurred a Congressional hearing about Robinhood’s involvement in GameStop trades – or lack thereof – during the superheated trading in January 2021 and partially why you may be seeking the best Robinhood alternatives.)

 Public also offers SIPC-insured investments.
 SIPC insurance doesn’t guarantee the value of your investments, but it does guarantee that you won’t lose your holding in it.